alburezg/rsocsim_workshop_paa/README.md

 identify kin from a variety of kin relationships (parents, grandparents, spouses, children, and much more).
 You can read the full documentation for this function by typing `?retrieve_kin` into your RStudio console.
+An important note is that the kinship terms used in this function are currently North America-specific: other regions may have very different kinship systems, which may influence kin availability.

 In addition to enabling us to more easily identify networks, SOCSIM also provides us with valuable information about the timing of vital events,